 Spotting Scope Vs Monocular

-Before we jump into their differences and which is better in what types of condition, let’s learn about their basic structure first.
+Before we jump into their differences and which is better in what types of conditions, let’s learn about their basic structure first.

 Spotting Scope Basics

-The other activities include hunting squirrel, target shooting, to verify a marksman’s shot placements, for tactical ranging, archery, spotting scope as telescope and surveillance.
+The other activities include hunting squirrel with good scopes, target shooting with perfect scopes, to verify a marksman’s shot placements, for tactical ranging, archery, spotting scope as telescope and surveillance.
 Generally, its magnification power is higher than the most binoculars and ranges from 20x to 60x.

 Spotting scopes consist of some fundamental parts named objective lens, eyepiece or ocular lens, tripod mount block, dual focus wheel (knob), etc. It is set on a tripod.
 According to your tasks, you can choose your most suitable one from different sizes and shapes.
 Generally, compact ones are preferable for hiking, while a large one for hunting.